Smaller Callsets for Analyzing Short Read WGS SNP & Indel Data with Hail MT, VCF, and PLINK

 Table 2 -- Smaller callset format details

 Format FILTER sites removed?
 FT filtering?
 Multiallelelics split?
 Sharded by chromosome?
-Notes
+INFO calculations Notes

-Multiallelic Hail MatrixTable (Hail Multi MT) No Yes No No Multiple alternate alleles per site, so there is one row per genomic locus.
+Multiallelic Hail MT (Hail Multi MT) No No No No All data Multiple alternate alleles per site, so there is one row per genomic locus.

-Multiallelic split Hail MatrixTable (Hail split MT) Yes Yes Yes No Each alternate allele gets a separate site, there can be multiple rows for one genomic locus
+Multiallelic split Hail MT (Hail split MT) Yes No Yes No All data Each alternate allele gets a separate site, there can be multiple rows for one genomic locus

-Binary GEN format (BGEN) Yes Yes Yes Yes Hard calls only (probability values of 0.0 or 1.0)
+BGEN Yes Yes Yes Yes All data Hard calls only (probability values of 0.0 or 1.0)

 Notes: